 BEST PLACE TO BUY: FINISH LINE

 Starting off with materials, we do have a rather traditional synthetic leather & mesh set-up covering the whole upper.
 It’s not real leather or some type of premium mesh out there, yet, it does feel solid in-hand and even better on foot.
-So no complains here.
+So no complaints here.
 Especially when spending $130 which in today’s game it’s considered to be a budget-friendly deal.

 What I love about this upper is that synthetic leather only covers areas where you need extra support (side panels & heel) leaving the ankle and toe sections with mesh.
-I do prefer having these areas of my foot to be less restricted, so that way I could get more of a natural transition within the shoe.
+I do prefer having these areas of my foot be less restricted, so that way I could get more of a natural transition within the shoe.
 While more rigid materials like, in this case, synthetic leather, are keeping my foot safely onto the footbed.
 That being said, the Puma Uproar does it all for me, and I love it.

 So the Puma Uproar is rocking how they call the HYBRID cushion tooling.
 It connects both IGNITE & NRGY foams to make a dual-density set-up.
 Yeah, it sounds like we’re talking about electric cars at this point.
 All of that mad branding just pumps you up for something really awesome.
 Unfortunately, it all goes away once you put them on, at least for me it did.